ismcuacor/IPFS/docs/examples/ipfs-crawler/README.md

        \-- The dht/get method used from the HTTP API returns a set of JSONs (one per neightbor).
 This message is too big for hosting it in the memory, so it is backed-up in a temporal file for processing.

 ## Running the application
-The application is run with "go run . ".
+For the app to function, the ipfs deamon shall be running with "ipfs daemon &".
+Then, the application is run with "go run . ".
 It shows two metrics, each time that it processes a Node: lenght of the Hash Table so far (discovered nodes) and churn (which of these nodes are disconnected from the network.